IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/hidden.rst

         This attribute is **not a security attribute** - it only affects the HTML of the generated views.
 It has no impact on data visibility in the API.

         Do not use it to keep certain data private - use the :ref:`SecurityAttribute` family of attributes for that.
-Learn more about security in Coalesce at :ref:`Security`.

 Example Usage